Jerry Eckwood

-High school career
+Early life

 Eckwood was a highly recruited running back out of Brinkley, Arkansas, rushing for 2616 yards in 1973.
 He was signed to an athletic scholarship with the Arkansas Razorbacks by then-head coach Frank Broyles.

 Collegiate career

-Eckwood played for the Razorbacks from 1975–78, and was a three-year letterman ('75, '76, '78), playing both for Broyles and Lou Holtz.
+Eckwood played for the Razorbacks from 1975 to 1978, and was a three-year letterman ('75, '76, '78), playing both for Broyles and Lou Holtz.
 Eckwood was named 1st Team All Southwest Conference in 1975, rushing for 792 yards on 104 carries.
 His 7.62 yards per carry that season remained a school record until it was broken by Felix Jones in 2007.
 Eckwood had six 100-yard rushing games in his Razorback career, five of those games occurring in 1975.

 NFL career

 1979 Season

-Eckwood was taken in the third round of the 1979 NFL draft by the Tampa Bay Buccaneers, ahead of notable players such as Pro Football Hall of Famer Joe Montana and Pro Bowlers Kenny King, William Andrews, and Tony Franklin.
+Eckwood was taken 60th overall in the third round of the 1979 NFL draft by the Tampa Bay Buccaneers, ahead of notable players such as Pro Football Hall of Famer Joe Montana and Pro Bowlers Kenny King, William Andrews, and Tony Franklin.
 Eckwood shared the backfield with quarterback Doug Williams and running back Ricky Bell.
 In 1979, Eckwood was the Buccaneers' second- leading rusher with 690 yards on 194 carries.
 He was, at the time, one of only 11 running backs to have gained 100 yards in his first professional game.
-Tampa Bay made the first playoff appearance in franchise history in 1979, advancing to the NFC Championship Game, where they lost to the Los Angeles Rams 9-0.
+Tampa Bay made the first playoff appearance in franchise history in 1979, advancing to the NFC Championship Game, where they lost to the Los Angeles Rams 9–0.
 Eckwood's 42-yard option pass to Larry Mucker was the Bucs' longest play of the game.